 Hydraulic inputs required for solute transport modeling include effective porosity and longitudinal, lateral, and vertical dispersion coefficients.
 These parameters will be estimated based on published literature values and relevant site information.
 For example, the effective porosity will be less than total porosity as measured from core samples.
-The lateral and vertical dispersion coefficients will be 10 and 100 times less than the longitudinal value, respectively (Gelhar et al., 1992).
 Effective porosity will be calculated for layer-specific soils from measurements of total porosity and field capacity water content made on the soil cores acquired in the field; it will also be estimated based on material type, literature values, and possibly analytical calculations of solute transport.